jvchoz/verilog-alu32-overview/README.md

 # 32-bit ALU in Verilog

-This project implements a 32-bit Arithmetic Logic Unit (ALU) in Verilog as part of the EECS 31L: Introduction to Digital Logic Laboratory course at the University of California, Irvine (Spring 2025).
+This project implements a 32-bit Arithmetic Logic Unit (ALU) in Verilog.

 The ALU supports both arithmetic and bitwise logical operations, controlled via a 4-bit `ALU_ctrl` input.
 It also detects special conditions such as overflow, carry-out, and whether the result is zero.